han-yejun/han-yejun.github.io/_posts/2022-11-01-papers-researches.markdown

 - Background : The purpose of this study is to identify the micro-financial soundness of the Korean household economy and to classify the characteristics of the head of the household by education level factors, and debt factors in order to improve the household economy.

 - Methods : The subject of analysis is data obtained from Statistics Korea over a six-year period from 2017 to 2022.
-Data is collected from the MDIS site.
+Data is collected from the MDIS site(https://mdis.kostat.go.kr/).
 The analysis methods were correlation analysis and multiple regression analysis, and R was used as the analysis tool.

 - Results : As a result of the analysis, common factors affecting the income, co addition, it was confirmed that when the educational background of the householder and the industry he or she works in are subdivided, there are differences in the causes that affect income, consumption, an able to design specific policies for the growth of Korea's household economy, including ways to increase householders' income, ways to save on consumption, factors that increase good debt, and factors that reduce bad debt.